 The tax years subject to examination by major tax jurisdictions include the years 2012 and forward by the U.S. Internal Revenue Service ("IRS"), as well as the years 2008 and forward for certain states and certain foreign jurisdictions.
 In December 2014, the IRS issued a Statutory Notice of Deficiency for 2009, 2010 and 2011.
 During the quarter ended March 28, 2015, we filed our petition to the U.S. Tax Court disputing the adjustments proposed by the IRS.
 During the quarter ended June 27, 2015, we were notified by the IRS that our protest was transferred to the Appellate Divisions (Appeals Section) of the IRS.
 During the quarter ended March 26, 2016, we filed our protest with the Appellate Division.
 The opening appeals conference was held on June 8, 2016 and a proposed settlement was reached.
 On July 13, 2016, a joint status report was filed with the Tax Court indicating a basis for settlement had been reached on all of the issues in this case.
-On October 7, 2016 an executed decision document was signed by the Internal Revenue Service's Special Trial Attorney and submitted to the Tax Court finalizing the Appeals decision.
+On October 7, 2016 an executed decision document was gived by the IRS decision.
 During the quarter ended December 31, 2016, we filed a Mutual Agreement Procedure request with the IRS for assistance from the U.S. Competent Authority for an open Transfer Pricing issue.
 We do not expect this to have a significant effect on our consolidated financial position, liquidity or the results of operations.